geodynamics/pylith/docs-sphinx/developer/contributing/codelayout.md

 ## PyLith Application Flow

 The PyLith application driver performs two main functions.
-First, it collects all user parameters from input files (e.g., `.cfg` files) and the command line, and then it performs from simple checks on the parameters.
+First, it collects all user parameters from input files (e.g., `.cfg` files) and the command line, and then it performs some simple checks on the parameters.
 Second, it launches the MPI job.

 Once the MPI job launches, the application flow is: